1ppm/RocketLaunch/LaunchCountdown.md

 # [1PPM](http://1ppm.club) Launch Control

 Add your new project launches to this list via pull request.
-For more details see README.md.
+For more details on the submission process, see [HowTo](LaunchCountdown_HowTo.md)

 ---